-The Snohomish Health District manages and maintains a variety of public records.
+The Snohomish County Health Department manages and maintains a variety of public records.
 Records are available for inspection and duplication unless specifically exempted by law.

 You are entitled to either inspect the records yourself at our offices or you may receive copies of them after paying a copying fee.
 The more precisely you can identify the record you seek, the more responsive we can be.